Skip to content

 DimensionStatusValueImpact on Report

-LLM extractionDeclining4-33% (recent months at 4%)Root cause and failure mode data is sparse
+LLM extractionModerate39.3% (981K events)Root cause and failure mode data improving

 What Each Gap Means

 Embedding coverage at 87-91%: Good enough for vector similarity search and clustering.
-The 9-13% gap mainly affects the most recent events.
+Used to discover "ghost" PowerGlide events that were filed under generic names.

 Data Quality Gates